 Solution #5.
 Take the help of Mission Control to force the disappear cursor to appear

 It is fair to say that right-click method may not fix your problem.
 But fuss not; there is another reliable way to fix it via mission control.
 There are multiple ways to access mission control on your Mac, which we have mentioned below.

 Solution #6.
-Drag the Mac cursor to Dock
+Drag the Mac cursor to the Dock